727800350/note/cs/scheme.md

 ## Syntax
 - #t: true
 - #f: false
 It is important to note that `#f` is not equivalent to any other Scheme value.
-In particular, `#f` is not the same as the number 0 (like in C and C++), and not the same as the “empty list” (like in some Lisp dialects).
+In particular, `#f` is not the same as the number 0 (like in C and C++), and not the same as the "empty list" (like in some Lisp dialects).

 	(if condition action-true action-false)
 	(if condition action-true)